 - 1 cup water

 - 6-7 strawberries or more according to their size

 - 1 handful mint

 - 3.5 oz feta about 1 cup when crumbled

 - 1 tablespoon white wine vinegar

-- Cook the quinoa according to the packet's instructions.
-Drain thoroughly, leave to cool completely and chill until ready to use.
+- Cook quinoa: Wash the quinoa in a fine-mesh sieve very thoroughly.
+Cook according to the packet's instructions.
+Drain thoroughly, leave to cool completely, and chill until ready to use.

 - Toast the almonds in a small pan without adding any fat.
 Leave to cool completely and chop roughly.